Erudika/scoold/README.md

 In some cases ([see related issue](https://github.com/Erudika/scoold/issues/199)) you want to have Scoold connect to Para which is hosted somewhere on your local network and logging in with some authentication providers, like Microsoft, doesn't work.
 In such cases you would see an error "redirect_uri mismatch" or "invalid redirect_uri - must start with https:// or http://localhost".
-To make it work you can set `para.security.redirect_uri = "https://public-para.host"` while still keeping `para.endpoint = "http://local-ip:8080"`.
+To make it work you can set `scoold.security.redirect_uri = "https://public-para.host"` while still keeping `scoold.para_endpoint = "http://local-ip:8080"`.

 ## OAuth 2.0 login